How to fully use or transfer a small Avios points balance from a friend or family member

 This technique is the one I actually wanted to cover today.
 This is how you use a Household Account to empty out a small Avios balance belonging to someone else.

-Let’s assume my Mum has 23,340 Avios from a one-off trip, or because I signed her up for the special 20,000 points bonus on Amex Gold which is currently running.
+Let’s assume my Mum has 23,340 Avios from a one-off trip.
 I want to get my hands on those Avios but don’t want Mum in my Household Account for ever.

 Let’s also assume that I have exactly 300,000 Avios.